bizley/yii2-migration/README.md

     --migrationNamespace

-Namespace in case of generating namespaced migration.
+Namespace in case of generating namespaced migration. _(default null)_

-With this option present `migrationPath` is ignored. _(default null)_
+With this option present `migrationPath` is ignored.

     --defaultDecision

 Default decision what to do in case the file to be generated already exists. _(default 'n')_
 Available options are:

 - 'y' = asks before every existing file, overwrite is default option,
 - 'n' = asks before every existing file, skip is default option,
 - 'a' = doesn't ask, all files are overwritten,
 - 's' = doesn't ask, no files are overwritten.

+Both `create` and `update` action use the same decision mechanism.

     --templateFile

 Template file for generating create migrations. _(default '@vendor/bizley/migration/src/views/create_migration.php')_